 The oldest town in Antioquia isn’t the city of Medellín, it’s the quiet and simple Santa Fe de Antioquia.
 Founded in 1541 as a gold mining town, it was once the capital of Antioquia and one of the most prosperous towns in the Spanish Empire.
 It’s also one of Colombia’s prestigious Pueblos de Patrimonio, with colonial architecture that has been well-preserved.

 When we arrived, Andrés took us to Puente de Occidente, an architectural masterpiece built by José María Villa, a local engineer who was part of the team that built the Brooklyn Bridge.
 The bridge spans the Río Cauca and is 291m long.
 It was finished in 1895 and was once the 7th longest suspension bridge in the world and the longest in South America.
-It is said that in the mid 1800s, a man sat at the edge of the river with his pregnant wife and said “I wonder if one day someone will be brave enough to build a bridge across this river”.
+Legend has it that in the mid 1800s, a man sat at the edge of the river with his pregnant wife and said “I wonder if one day someone will be brave enough to build a bridge across this river”.
 It turns out the couple were Villa’s parents and the baby was Villa.

 We were able to cross the bridge on a small footpath.
 There is also one lane for cars to pass in either direction.